Suicide by jumping from height: Jumping out of a window

+Fatality rate

+Generally, fatality rate is higher in falls from higher places.
+Age, height, surface type and body impact area all affect the fatality rate independently.
+Almost all falls from beyond about 8 stories are fatal, although people have survived much higher falls than this, even onto hard surfaces.
+For example, one suicidal jumper has survived a fall from the 39th story of a building, as has a non-suicidal window washer who accidentally fell from the 47th floor of a New York City skyscraper.
+Many people who attempt suicide by jumping from height survive and continue to live disfigured, paralyzed or with permanent brain damage.

 Prevalence

-Jumping only makes up 3% of suicides in the US and Europe, which is a much smaller percentage than is generally perceived by the public.
-Jumping is surprisingly infrequent because tall buildings are often condo or office buildings not accessible to the general public, and because open-air areas of high buildings (i.e., rooftop restaurants or pools) are often surrounded by high walls that are built precisely to prevent suicides.
+Jumping makes up only 3% of suicides in the US and Europe, which is a much smaller percentage than is generally perceived by the public.
+Jumping mostly occurs in the summer.
 Jumping makes up 20% of suicides in New York City due to the prevalence of publicly accessible skyscrapers.

 In Hong Kong, jumping (from any location) is the most common method of dying by suicide, accounting for 52% of all reported suicide cases in 2006, and similar rates for the years prior to that.
 The Centre for Suicide Research and Prevention of the University of Hong Kong believes that it may be due to the abundance of easily accessible high-rise buildings in Hong Kong (implying that much of the jumping is out of windows or from roof tops).